I offer convenient online career, life and retirement coaching to clients globally.

 I invite you to try Integrated Career Counseling - a combination of career and life coaching from an experiential and existential psychological perspective.
-This is a coaching perspective that focuses on your life and your unique experiences, your diverse talents and capacities.
+An existential coaching perspective focuses on your life, on your unique experiences, your diverse talents and capacities.

-I am committed to supporting, guiding and encouraging you through this personalized coaching process by drawing on your experiences, your evolving skills and what you value deeply to create customized and lasting solutions.
+I am committed to supporting, guiding and encouraging you through this personalized coaching process by helping you integrate and leverage your experiences, your evolving skills and what you value deeply to create customized and lasting solutions.

-To book a free 20 minute consultation please contact me at email@example.com.
-I always welcome any questions you may have and look forward to hearing from you.
+To book an initial 20 minute conversation please contact me at email@example.com.
+I welcome any questions you may have and I look forward to speaking with you.

 Britt-Mari Sykes PhD